joshuabdixon/Predicting-Customer-Churn-with-Supervised-Learning/README.md

 - **Evaluation Metrics:** F1 score, accuracy, precision, recall, and AUC.
 - **Libraries:** `pandas`, `numpy`, `matplotlib`, `seaborn`, `scikit-learn`, `xgboost`, `tensorflow`, `keras-tuner`.

-## Parallels to Customer Churn in Other Sectors
-Predicting student dropout is similar to customer churn in sectors such as retail.
-Both involve analysing historical behaviours (e.g., attendance vs. usage frequency) to identify at-risk individuals.
-The recommendations derived here can be adapted to retention strategies in various industries.

 ## Data Overview
 The dataset contains 25,060 rows representing student records.
 Key features include:
 - **Age at Arrival**